AnghelLeonard/Hibernate-SpringBoot/README.md

 186. **[How To Define An Association That Reference `@NaturalId`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootReferenceNaturalId)**

-**Description:** This is a SpringBoot application that defines a `@ManyToOne` relationship that doesn't reference primary key column.
-It references a Hibernate `@NaturalId`.
+**Description:** This is a SpringBoot application that defines a `@ManyToOne` relationship that doesn't reference a primary key column.
+It references a Hibernate `@NaturalId` column.

 **Key points:**
 - rely on `@JoinColumn(referencedColumnName = "natural_id_column")`